hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/2-io-signal-setting/5-input-signal-set-info.md

 #### Collision sensor

 This function is used to detect the collision of the robot and stop the robot.
-In conjunction with the settings in the \[System&gt; 1: User Environment&gt; 6: Collision Sensor\] menu, conditions and signal logic for stopping the robot will be determined.
+In conjunction with the settings in the `[System - 1: User Environment - 6: Collision Sensor]` menu, conditions and signal logic for stopping the robot will be determined.